scionproto/scion/doc/protocols/authenticator-option.rst

   The detailed interpretation of the Timestamp/Sequence Number field depends on the SPI.

-  When used with a DRKey :ref:`SPI <spao-spi>`, the field represent a relative Timestamp (*Ts*), that is relative to the :ref:`Epoch<drkey-epoch>` starting time of the associated DRKey.
+  When used with a DRKey :ref:`SPI <spao-spi>`, the field represent a relative Timestamp (*Ts*), counting the nanoseconds since the starting time of the associated DRKey :ref:`Epoch<drkey-epoch>`.
+  (See Appendix for a more detailed explanation about the field interpretation).
-  In turn, this timestamp MAY be used to compute the absolute time (*at*) value, which corresponds to the time when the packet was sent.
+  The timestamp MAY be used to compute the absolute time (*at*) value, which corresponds to the time when the packet was sent.
   The section:ref:`Abosulte time derivation<spao-timestamp>` describes the derivation of *at* and the associated DRKey.

   The receiver SHOULD drop packets with *at* outside of a locally chosen range around the current time.

-  The Timestamp (*Ts*) field represents time in nanoseconds.
-  This allows covering the maximum epoch length for DRKey (plus the :ref:`Grace period<drkey-grace>`).
-  See Appendix for a more detailed explanation.

   The sender SHOULD ensure the uniqueness of the absolute time (*at*) per packet.
   The receiver will use the *at* for replay detection and, thus,